Nathan Opoku: Ventura County Fusion

 Opoku played for Ventura County Fusion in USL League Two in 2022.
 He played and was named as the MVP as Fusion defeated the Long Island Rough Riders to win the USL League Two championship in 2022.
 Opoku scored 11 goals in 16 appearances in 2022 for Ventura County Fusion.

 Leicester City

 In January 2023, Opoku was reported to have signed for Premier League club Leicester City and loaned to Belgian club OH Leuven.
 According to Sky Sports News, Opoku rejected the opportunity to be a top pick in the 2023 MLS SuperDraft in favour of the European move.
 Opoku scored his first league goal for Leuven on April 8, 2023, in a 4–1 home win against KV Mechelen.
 In April 2024, he suffered a double leg fracture playing for Leuven against Westerlo.

 On 1 September 2025, Opoku joined EFL League Two club Newport County on loan until January 2026.
-He scored his first goal for Newport on his debut five days later, coming on as a substitute for Matt Baker in the 64th minute of a 3–2 home defeat to Bristol Rovers in the league.
+He scored his first goal for Newport on his debut five days later, coming on as a substitute for Matt Baker in the 64th-minute of a 3–2 home defeat to Bristol Rovers in the league.
+On 1 January 2026, his loan was extended until the end of the 2025–26 season.

+Northampton Town

+Opoku joined League Two club Northampton Town on 21 August 2026 for an undisclosed fee.